And 126 Superfoods That You Can Store Without Refrigeration for Years

 It’s also probably the best-tasting survival food you’ll ever come across.
 It lasts for about two years without refrigeration, and the lard it’s kept in can also be used for cooking, for making soap, for treating burns, or as an added fat source whenever you need it.

-You’ll also discover a type of long-lasting bread developed by the Cree Tribe of Canada when faced with starvation after the buffalo were hunted to the brink of extinction.
+You’ll also discover how to make bread on a stick.
+This is a type of long-lasting bread developed by the Cree people of Canada when faced with starvation after the buffalo herds were hunted to the brink of extinction.

-All you need are four very common ingredients and maybe half an hour of your time.
+All you need are four ingredients you might have in your kitchen right now and half an hour of your time.
 Plus, the way it’s cooked will surely make you smile and think back on your own childhood.
-This bread is all you need to get energy-boosting carbs into your crisis diet.
+This bread is all you need to get energy-boosting carbs.

 A Food Miracle from the Civil War